ChiyuCC/sequence-breaking-ff6/README.md

 -   Once you're done, make a party of Terra/Locke/Shadow, and execute the Airship Glitch
 -   Fly to Thamasa and meet both Relm and Strago
     -   After naming them, you can freely use the shops in Thamasa: do so if you're going for a perfect inventory
--   Stay at the inn and watch Thamasa burn
+-   Stay at the inn and watch the scene in which Strago wakes you up
     -   Unfortunately this scene will cause Shadow to leave you again, but we'll get him back soon
 -   Do NOT talk to Strago yet: we don't want to add him to our party yet
     -   Just like with Setzer, we want to savor his recruitment scene for a better time
 -   When you're ready, go back to Narshe
 -   Unfortunately, this requires doing a more elaborate Airship Glitch, since we're stranded on the Thamasa continent
+    1. First of all, save, and don't save again until the glitch is complete!
-    1. Use a tent on the world map to see the Floating Continent rising cutscene
+    2. Use a tent on the world map to see the Floating Continent rising cutscene
-    2. Fly to Vector, enter the Magitek Factory and immediately leave to recruit Setzer and watch the Maduin flashback
+    3. Fly to Vector, enter the Magitek Factory and immediately leave to recruit Setzer and watch the Maduin flashback
-    3. Go to the Floating Continent, travel through it until you're able to jump back on the airship
+    4. You can now use the airship to fly to Narshe and trigger "three party mode", then escape from the snowfields
-    4. Fly around a bit (without recruiting Setzer this wouldn't have been possible)
+    5. Have one party fly around a bit (without recruiting Setzer this wouldn't have been possible)
-    5. Reenter the Floating Continent and die
+    6. And while this party is still airborne, have another party die

 ![FF6](./screenshots/thamasa-airship-glitch.png)